Steel / Stainless / Alloy Pipe Flanges per ASME / ANSI / AWWA / API

 API flanges are often more specialized and may come at a higher cost due to their engineering for extreme conditions.
 ANSI/ASME flanges are typically more cost-effective for applications outside the oil and gas sector.

-In conclusion, API Flanges valuable insights into their critical role in ensuring the safety and functionality of high-pressure and high-temperature operations.
+In conclusion, API Flanges provide valuable insights into their critical role in ensuring the safety and functionality of high-pressure and high-temperature operations.
 They are made from high-quality materials and are manufactured to very tight tolerances.
 API flanges are also available in various types, materials, pressure ratings, temperature ratings, and facing types to meet the specific needs of each application.